Carmeldj/alx-system_engineering-devops/0x00-shell_basics/README.md

+This directory contain different scripts for shell basics command
+0. Where am I
-This script contain thz absolute path name of the current directory
+   This script contain the absolute path name of the current directory